 or my personal HR favorite

-Nothing like a hanging in the morning to motivate the troops
+Nothing like a public hanging in the morning to motivate the troops

 We have a brilliant head of marketing and I love his ideas for the front entrance.
 We are a software company and have VERY few visitors.
-Consequently, we are going with an technology based receptionist in the form of iPad.
-No humans at reception.
-To make sure that folks understand to check in, we have a 5 foot arrow pointing to the iPad and a sign that says the following (think Willy Wonka and the Chocolate Factory interior):
+Consequently, we are going with a technology-based receptionist in the form of the iPad.
+No humans at the reception.
+To make sure that folks understand to check in, we have a 5-foot arrow pointing to the iPad and a sign that says the following (think Willy Wonka and the Chocolate Factory interior):

 Welcome to Acme Publishing